 An inspection of the use, communication or publication of protected information did not occur during this inspection period.
-During the last inspection period it was checked and LECC found compliant.

 4.2.2 Section 41 Dealing with records obtained by use of surveillance devices

 The LECC has developed guidelines to verify compliance with the management of records and any protected information obtained.